louisteenbrink/tampermonkey-scripts/README.md

 That's pretty simple.
 Your script needs `// @updateURL` and `// @downloadURL` headers.
 The values will both be the url of the raw script, being `https://raw.githubusercontent.com/Spendesk/tampermonkey-scripts/master/scripts/name-of-your-script.js`

 You need to be careful that you update the `// @version` each time you update your script, or it won't be auto-updated.

+## License

+The content of this repository is licensed under MIT.

+Copyright (c) 2019 Spendesk